 - The effectiveness of the fire alarm and communication system

 - Private protection—Private protection refers to the policyholder’s fire protection methods.
-This can include things like fire doors, fire alarms, fire extinguishers and sprinkler systems.
+This can include fire doors, alarms, fire extinguishers, and sprinkler systems.
 Essentially, the more of these features your building has, the more likely your insurer will apply a credit to your insurance rate.

 The fourth and final factor in commercial property rating refers to exposure.

-The closer your building is to a natural or man-made hazard, the more likely you are to pay higher prices for commercial property insurance.
+The closer your building is to a natural or man-made hazard, the more likely you will pay higher prices for commercial property insurance.